-If PRINT is pressed when sub menu 'Show set-up' or 'Edit set-up' is open, printing of a complete list of all set-up parameter values can be performed.
+If PRINT is pressed when sub menu 'Show set-up' or 'Edit set-up' is open, printing of a complete list of all set-up parameter values, except for batching and recipe parameters, will be performed.
 The printout will take several minutes to conclude.
-See example on page 6-23.
+See example on page 6-24.